coralogix/telemetry-shippers/otel-infrastructure-collector/k8s-helm/README.md

 ### Configuration for extra logs collection

 The extra logs collection has to be enabled by setting the `extraLogs.enabled` to `true`.
-Note that the extra logs have to enabled on your MySQL instance (please refer to https://dev.mysql.com/doc/refman/8.0/en/server-logs.html).
+Note that the extra logs have to enabled on your MySQL instance (please refer to [relevant documentation](https://dev.mysql.com/doc/refman/8.0/en/server-logs.html)).
 Please also note that extra logs collection is only available when running `otel-infrastructure-collector` with OpenTelemetry Operator.

 **PLEASE NOTE:** In order for the collection to take effect, you need to annotate your MySQL instance(s) pod templates with the following: